kawf/kawf/chef/README.md

 # kawf

-This cookbook contains recipes specific to installing PHP on Apache for Kawf running on Ubuntu 14.04 LTS (trusty).
+This cookbook contains recipes specific to installing PHP on Apache for Kawf running on Ubuntu 16.04.

 ## Instructions